johnmm/nltk-wiki/Book-Development.md

     7. Regular Expressions for Tokenizing Text
     8. Segmentation
     9. Formatting: From Lists to Strings
+    10. _Scaling up (incl how to use the Stanford tokenizer)_
-    10. Summary
+    11. Summary
-    11. Further Reading
+    12. Further Reading
-    12. Exercises
+    13. Exercises
 4. **Writing Structured Programs**
     1. Back to the Basics
     2. Sequences